In this section:

-HM Revenue & Customs (HMRC) carry out checks on how businesses keep their records.
-If HMRC decide to look at your business records they will usually contact you by telephone.
-Businesses need to keep records to complete their tax returns correctly, and pay the right amount of tax at the right time to avoid interest and penalties.
+HM Revenue and Customs (HMRC) check on how businesses keep their records.
+If HMRC decide to look at your business records they will usually contact you by letter.
+You must keep business records to fill in your tax returns correctly, and pay the right amount of tax at the right time to avoid interest and penalties.

-HMRC will write to you and then contact you by telephone to ask about your records.
-When they phone they will ask you questions to help them work out if you are keeping the business records you need to meet your legal responsibilities.
+HMRC will write to you and ask you to telephone them to discuss your records.
+When you phone they’ll ask you questions to help them work out if you’re keeping the business records you need to meet your legal responsibilities.
 The telephone call should take between 10 and 15 minutes.

-• Will assess whether you are likely to be able to submit an accurate tax return from your records.
-They will tell you during the call and will confirm it in writing, and no further action will be taken at this stage.
+• will tell you during the call and will confirm it in writing, if no further action will be taken at this stage

-• May decide you are at risk of keeping inadequate records in which case you would need a face to face visit.
-They will tell you on the call.
-Your details will be passed to the visiting booking team who will contact you to arrange a suitable date and time for the visit, and confirm that in writing.
+• may pass your details to the visiting booking team who’ll contact you to arrange a suitable date and time for the visit, and confirm that in writing

 Find out more about Help and support for businesses now